Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/configuration/_index.en.md

 `main.name` → Specifies the name of your Pwny.
 You can choose whatever name you desire here.

-`main.lang` → Specifies the language of your Pwny.
-A list of which languages are available is [here](https://pwnagotchi.ai/configuration/#choose-your-unit-s-language).
+`main.lang` → Specifies the language of your Pwny's UI.
+A list of available languages is [here](https://pwnagotchi.ai/configuration/#choose-your-unit-s-language).

 `main.whitelist` → A list of access points that **WON'T** be pwned.
 You can enter either an SSID (= the name of the Wi-Fi router) or a MAC address here.
 (It is a good idea to add your home Wi-Fi network here.)